cefigueiredo/nfl_rushing/README.md

 * `make rebuild-image`: Rebuild the docker image

-* `make start`: Start the app on a new docker container and attach the STDOUT
+* `make start`: The Default command run by `make`.
+It start the app on a new docker container and attach the STDOUT

 * `make start-daemon`: Start the app on a new daemon docker container.
 The container will restart on failure and when docker restarts, unless it was explicitly stopped.